 Millions of people in the U.S. have seasonal allergies, which flare up when lots of pollen or mold spores are in the air.
 They're allergic to things such as:

 Could you have hay fever or seasonal allergies?
 The signs include:

-Stuffy or runny nose, itchy eyes, and cough.
+Stuffy or runny nose; sneezing; itchy eyes, ears, nose, mouth, or throat; and cough.

 Symptoms only at certain times of the year.
 Your allergies tend to get worse in spring, summer, and fall, when pollen is in the air.
 If your symptoms last all year, you may have indoor allergies to things like pet dander and dust mites.

 Seeing a Doctor